JBarti/MOS6502emu/README.md

 **Negative Flag**

 The negative flag is set if the result of the last operation had bit 7 set to a one.

 ## Opcode interpreting tips

 Every CPU instruction consists of 3 bytes at most.
 The first byte being the opcode and all of the other are memory addresses or values.
 That is why every opcode method inside the code has one `byte opcode` and one `byte vals[2]` array as arguments.
-If the opcode has a 16-bit memory address as an argument it will be listed in little endian (for e.g. the command ADC $1234 will compile to 60 34 12).
+If the opcode has a 16-bit memory address as an argument it will be listed in little endian (for e.g. the command `ADC $1234` will compile to `60 34 12`).

+When dealing with the `ADC` opcode we can use this formula to determine the status `Overflow flag` value:

 Currently supported opcodes are: